Crayfishing: Catching and Preparing Crayfish using Pots and Traps

 Regardless of when you are going to eat the crayfish it is humane to despatch them quickly after catching them.
 To hold a crayfish you pick them up with your thumb and forefinger by pinching them either side of the head.
 Get up close the pincers and push them forward with the edges of your fingers.
 This prevents the crayfish from reaching back and giving you a nasty nip.

 You'll need a large sharp knife and a chopping board (put a tea towel under the chopping board to prevent it slipping).
 I like to rinse my crayfish with fresh clean water ahead of the next stage.

 To despatch the crayfish point the knife vertically aiming for the back of the head (where the head meets the thorax).
 I am right handed so I hold the crayfish (with the pinching maneuver) with my left hand and the knife in my right hand.
 Then in a swift but safe movement I push the knife into the back of the head and then bring it down, splitting the head in two.
 This is the most humane and instant means to dispatch a crayfish.
 The first cut severs the spinal cord (killing it instantly), the second makes sure.

 Now to clean the crayfish.
 There are two ways to do this.

 a) Simply split the thorax down the middle and then remove the gut.
 The crayfishes gut is a thin black line, you'll want to take this out.

 b) The second technique is to pinch the swimming appendages or tail fin and then snap it upwards.
 When you hear it release you can gently pull the whole gut out in one go.
 This technique is perfect for when you want the whole tails.

-Interested In catching your own Crayfish?
-Check out our shop and get your own Crayfish Pots.
+Interested in trapping your own Crayfish?
+Visit our shop and get your own Crayfish Pots.